nameko/nameko-sqlalchemy/README.rst

                 add_two_things()

-In this case the failed transaction will be rolled back (becase the session is passed to the decorator) and records will not be duplicated.
+In this case the failed transaction will be rolled back (because the session is passed to the decorator) and records will not be duplicated.

 Pytest fixtures
 ---------------